 Cisco is committed to designing and delivering accessible products and technologies to meet the needs of your organization.
-The Cisco Accessibility Initiative is a companywide effort that stresses the importance of creating accessible products.
+Cisco’s Accessibility Initiative is a company-wide effort that stresses the importance of creating accessible products.

 Cisco's vision is to improve the way all people work, live, play, and learn.

 Cisco’s Accessibility Initiative identifies global accessibility and usability requirements and establishes strategies and processes to integrate accessibility throughout Cisco’s operations.
 Cisco's commitment is to make its products, services, websites, and documentation accessible and usable by people with disabilities, either by design or through compatible use with assistive technology.